DavidHunterScot/MeteorStrikerX/README.md

 ---

-Credit goes to Skill Share for teaching me how to make this game.
+A special thanks goes to Skill Share for teaching me how to make the base of this game.
+Check out my future [Development Ideas](/DevelopmentIdeas.md).